Asad-Ismail/Edge-device-deployment/README.md

 ## Android App for Instance Segmentation
-Android App for instance segmentaiton using MaskRCNN.
+For Android app for instance segmentaiton using MaskRCNN we added nearest Neighbout Interpolation for Masks and Canvas visualization of masks in Java
+.
 See D2Go/android-app for android app.
 On Huwawei P30 model runs at average of 140ms

 <p align="center">
   <img src="images/android_sc_1.jpg" width="200" height=500 />